cgwire/kitsu/docs/supervisor-tasks/README.md

 Now that everyone in your team knows what to do, you must check their work.

 Usually, when an artist has finished a task, he will call you and ask for your review.
-So it means that you have to stop what you're doing, lose your focus, open their preview, focus on it, make your comments, and try to get back where you're stopped.
+So it means you must stop what you're doing, lose your focus, open their preview, focus on it, comment, and try to get back where you're stopped.

-It's a lot of wasted energy here, and you are not as productive as you could be, no thanks to all the intrusion.
+It's a lot of wasted energy here, and you could be more productive, no thanks to all the intrusion.

 And the more you are interrupted, the longer it takes to regain focus.

 That's why we suggest you set a specific timeframe for your checking.
-The first advantage is to help your team be better organized because the artists will know when it's a good time to speak with you, and they can post their work and start a new task, knowing you will check it.
+The first advantage is that it will help your team be better organized.
+The artists will know when it's a good time to speak with you, and they can post their work and start a new task, knowing you will check it.
 The second advantage is that you can focus on your work!
 You know when the checking is and when to do your tasks.

-If you click the **My Checks** button on top of the screen, you will have the list of all your department's **WFA** tasks.
+If you click the **My Checks** button at the top of the screen, you will see the list of all your department's **WFA** tasks.

 ![Supervisor My Chceck Page](../img/getting-started/supervisor_mycheck.png)